 In order to keep up with her love for food and wine, Julia enjoys trying out new restaurants in the city of Boston.
 She also runs the occasional race and is an avid Boston sports fan.

-Start planning your trip to Italy with Julia by calling
+Start planning your trip to Europe with Julia

 I'll never forget when…